RomainValmo/killersh/kubernetes-secret-usage/step4/text.md

 Save and ensure that your api-server up back

+&nbsp;

 3- Create a new secret named `securesecret` into namespace `private` with this value `secret:youcantread`

+&nbsp;

-4- Show your registration into etcd call and ensure you new secret are encryted
+4- Show your nexsecret into etcd call and ensure you new secret are encryted

+&nbsp;

 5- Show your previous secret myfirstsecret.

-Surprise !!!!!!
+Surprise !!!!!! your old secret is still readable in plain text

 <details>
 <summary>Explanations</summary>